-It is intuitive to think that adding expertise could only improve board decisionmaking.
+It is intuitive to think that adding expertise could only improve board decision-making.
 But a deeper look reveals that board expertise is not an unalloyed good.
-This Part merges insights from interviews with board members and search consultants with insights from the multidisciplinary literature on group decision-making, to highlight the conditions under which adding new types of expertise could hurt board effectiveness.
+This Part merges insights from interviews with board members and search consultants with insights from the multidisciplinary literature on group decision-making, to highlight the conditions under which adding the new types of specialist directors could hurt board effectiveness.
 Section A explains the more intuitive pros of adding new board expertise.
-Section B spotlights the counterintuitive cons.
+Section B spotlights the counterintuitive cons.113